 Project description

-Data-driven start-ups constitute key actors in the digitalisation of business networks, as they are often the first to commercialise new digital technologies and capabilities; yet their failure rate is very high.
-One main reason for this is often a lack of strategy on how and where these start-ups can position themselves in complex and rapidly changing digitalised business networks.
-Also, in the literature on strategising in business networks, the specifics of data-driven start-ups have hardly been considered so far.
-We, therefore, formulate the following research questions in our project:
+Data-driven start-ups are key actors in the digitalisation of business networks, as they are often the first to market with new digital technologies and capabilities, but their failure rate is very high.
+A key reason for this is often a lack of strategy on how and where these start-ups can position themselves in complex and rapidly changing digitalised business networks.
+Moreover, the literature on strategy in business networks has hardly considered the specifics of data-driven start-ups.
+Therefore, the project formulated the following research questions

-(1) What roles do data-driven start-ups take in digitalized business networks?
+(1) What is the role of data-driven start-ups in digitalised business networks?

-(2) How do data-driven start-ups strategise differently, based on their roles in digitalised business networks?
+(2) How do data-driven start-ups strategise differently depending on their role in digitalised business networks?

-(3) Which dynamic strategising trajectories do data-driven start-ups follow in digitalised business networks?
+(3) What dynamic strategic paths do data-driven start-ups follow in digitalised business networks?

-To answer our research questions, we conducted interviews with the founders of 23 data-driven start-ups and created case studies detailing the different strategising approaches taken by their start-ups.
-Based on the analysis, we identify, classify, and describe four different network roles (Extender, Enabler, Transformer, and Orchestrator).
-In addition, we show that data-driven start-ups strategise differently depending on the network role and therefore need to be considered under different assumptions than start-ups whose value creation is based on physical products.
-Furthermore, we identify three dynamic strategising paths between network roles that data-driven start-ups often follow in digitalised business networks.
+To answer these research questions, interviews were conducted with the founders of 23 data-driven start-ups, and case studies were created to describe the different strategic approaches of their start-ups in detail.
+Based on the analysis, the team identified, and classified four different network roles (Extender, Enabler, Transformer, and Orchestrator).
+In addition the project showed that data-driven start-ups strategise differently depending on the network role and therefore need to be considered under different assumptions than start-ups whose value creation is based on physical products.
+Furthermore, the research team demonstrated from a dynamic perspective that data-driven start-ups operate along three central strategic paths between the different network roles: a) from the periphery to the centre, b) from weak to strong relationship intensity for data access, and c) further focusing within a specific network role (enabler and orchestrator).
+A key finding of the research is that only a gradual change of network role along the axes in the matrix is associated with successful operation in networks.

 The project was completed by 30 April, 2021.